December 21, 2024

 5. Emotional and Sensational Content: Influencers often use persuasive and emotive language to engage their audience.
 Such content may lack factual accuracy and can be designed more for entertainment or engagement than for providing sound financial advice.

-6. Promotion of Risky or Unverified Investments: Influencers may promote high-risk or unverified investment opportunities, like certain or speculative stocks, without adequately addressing the involved.
+6. Promotion of Risky or Unverified Investments: Influencers may promote high-risk or unverified investment opportunities, like certain cryptocurrencies or speculative stocks, without adequately addressing the risks involved.

 7. Misinformation and Bias: Some influencers may spread misinformation, either intentionally or due to their own lack of understanding.
 Their advice might also be biased towards certain products or services due to personal beliefs or financial incentives.